-- Nail polish, makeup and any toys in general are not allowed at school. - Cell phones need to be turned off while on school property, stored in backpack and used only after school hours. - Electronic devices are not allowed at school unless specified by the teacher for specific academic lessons.
+- Nail polish, makeup and any toys (including Pokémon Cards) in general are not allowed at school. - Cell phones need to be turned off while on school property, stored in backpack and used only after school hours. - Electronic devices are not allowed at school unless specified by the teacher for specific academic lessons.